On the space of $2d$ integrable models: Preliminaries

 \sm

-The existence of a left moving current strongly constrains a theory, because it automatically implies an infinite number of additional left moving currents.
-For instance, $j_v(x^-)=v(x^-)j(x^-)$ is left moving for any left moving function $v(x^-)$.
+The existence of a left-moving current strongly constrains a theory, because it automatically implies an infinite number of additional left-moving currents.
+For instance, $j_v(x^-)=v(x^-)j(x^-)$ is left-moving for any left-moving function $v(x^-)$.
 It is this observation which is used to study $2d$ conformal field theories, organizing theories in terms of representations of the Witt algebra, or the Virasoro algebra when the theory is quantized, generated by currents of the form $(x^-)^{n+1}T(x^-)$.
-Most generally, any \textit{functional} $\ell(\{j(x^-),\partial_- j(x^-),\dots\},x^-)$ of $j(x^-)$ and its derivatives, which may be formally of arbitrary order, is left moving.
+Most generally, any \textit{functional} $\ell(\{j(x^-),\partial_- j(x^-),\dots\},x^-)$ of $j(x^-)$ and its derivatives, which may be formally of arbitrary order, is left-moving.
 To avoid various technical subtleties, we will assume that the functionals considered here have a maximum finite order $k$ derivative of $j(x^-)$ which the functional depends on.
 We will use the shorthand $\ell(\{j_k(x^-)\},x^-)$ to indicate such a functional, where $j_k(x^-) = \partial_-^kj(x^-)$.

 \sm

 To consider the algebra generated by these currents, we must consider instead the conserved charges, i.e. the integrated currents